| Video on Demand (VoD) and

 video; a broadband connection is required.

-How do I view videos on a Microsoft Surface with Internet Explorer 10?
+How do I view videos on a Windows 8 machine with Internet Explorer 10?

-The Microsoft Surface tablet/laptop ships with Windows 8 which has two versions of Internet Explorer 10.
+Windows 8 has two versions of Internet Explorer 10.
 You'll want to use Internet Explorer for desktops version to view Flash content.
 To browse the Web from the desktop: From the Start screen, tap or click "Desktop."
 Tap or click the Internet Explorer icon on the task bar.

 Alternatively, you can add a Web site/domain to Microsoft's whitelist by following the steps in this video.